lofar-astron/prefactor/docs/source/initsubtract.rst

 This pipeline images the full FoV (and 1st side-lobe) at two resolutions and at multiple frequencies, generating a sky-model and subtracting it from the visibilities.
+This pipeline need only be run if you want to use Factor to do the direction-dependent imaging.
 The parset is named one of ``Initial-Subtract.parset``, ``Initial-Subtract-IDG.parset``, or ``Initial-Subtract-IDG-LowMemory.parset``, depending on whether one wants to use IDG with WSClean.
 IDG is generally much faster if you have GPUs.